Creative Spirits logo

 A 12-month record of life on a crocodile farm; collecting eggs, caring for hatchlings, recording the habits of both wild and captive animals and trapping new breeding stock.

-Survival In The Outback With Malcolm Douglas (DF, 94 min)
+In The Bush With Malcolm Douglas And His Dog Boondie (DF, 92 min, 1998)

 Malcolm tows his boat from Broome to Steep Point on the WA coast, boating and fishing along the way.
 Swimming with the Whale Sharks and diving at Ningaloo Reef.
 The trip finishes at Dirk Hartog Island.

-The Gibb River Road And Beyond With Malcolm Douglas (DF, 90 min)
+The Gibb River Road And Beyond With Malcolm Douglas (DF, 90 min, year not available)

 An adventure 4WD trip from Broome up the last dirt road to the north of the Kimberley including helicopter flights, cave paintings, barramundi fishing and the magnificent gorges and waterfalls.